Teachers and their students may explore the Museum’s exhibitions either with a Museum guide or independently.

 Discover the National Museum of African Art with us!
 Bring your students to tour one of our exciting exhibitions and learn about the museum’s unique architecture.
 We’re underground!
 Examine objects and ideas through a variety of age-appropriate activities.
 Our guides use imaginative strategies to help students learn focused looking, and they tailor their tour to the needs of specific themes, grades, and ages.
 Touchable objects available upon request.

-Please choose from our exhibitions, or for further information, visit our website to prepare for your class trip or call Frank Esposito at 202.633.4633.
+Please choose from our exhibitions, or for further information, visit our website to prepare for your class trip or book a group tour.
 Tours are scheduled on a first-come, first-served basis.

 Imagine Form And Function